MadsSRasmussen/blog/web-components/using-web-components.md

 #### The template.html

 The `template.html` documents contains the actual html of the component.
-This will eventually be the html-contents of the _shadow DOM_ og our Web Component.
-The way I choose to implement it, the html-file will contain a root template tag - no metadata og DOCTYPE or anything of that nature.
+This will eventually be the html-contents of the _shadow DOM_ of our Web Component.
+The way I choose to implement it, the html-file will contain a root template tag - no metadata or DOCTYPE or anything of that nature.

 The following is an example of such a template.html file: